andxwang/amazing-adventures/README.md

-# Amazing Adventures Template
+# Amazing Adventures

-A sample JSON has been provided for you in `src/main/resources/siebel.json`

-For week 1: don't modify any of the non-JSON files in `resources`, and don't worry about the `server` folders.
+A command-line game to interact with an API hosted at https://courses.grainger.illinois.edu/cs126/sp2022/adventure/#/.